Britain's new immigration system: How many points do you need?

 To qualify for entry, an applicant must score 70 points or more.
 Points are allocated as below:

-Offer of job by approved sponsor 20
+Offer of job by approved sponsor - 20 points

-Job at appropriate skill level 20
+Job at appropriate skill level - 20 points

-Speaks English at required level 10
+Speaks English at required level - 10 points

-Job in a shortage occupation (3) 20
+Job in a shortage occupation (3) - 20 points

-Education qualification: PhD in subject 10
+Education qualification: PhD in subject relevant to the job - 10 points

-Education qualification: PhD in a STEM 20
+Education qualification: PhD in a STEM (4) subject relevant to the job - 20 points

 The government said in a policy paper that further criteria could be added as the system develops, such as age or experience.